Everything you need to know about the Winter Energy Payment

 The exact amount of money you will receive depends on your specific circumstances.

-- A single qualifying person will receive $20.46 per week.
+- A single qualifying person will receive $20.46 a week

-- Qualifying couples and families (defined as a person with dependent children) will receive $31.82 per week.
+- Qualifying couples and families (defined as a person with dependent children) will receive $31.82 a week

 The Winter Energy Payment is paid from 1 May to 1 October.
 The payments are non-taxable and can’t be paid in a single lump sum.